Fix avoid excessive-DOM size lighthouse warning

 How to fix 'avoid excessive-DOM size'

-To fix 'avoid excessive-DOM size warning you will first need to trace its origins.
+To fix the 'avoid excessive-DOM size' warning you will first need to trace its origins.
 Lighthouse will give you an indication of where the Maximum DOM Depth and Maximum Child Elements are located.
 From there you need to do a bit of searching.
-Use the DOM inspector of your web browser and check out the DOM.
+Use the DOM inspector in Chrome DevTools and check out the DOM.
 Try to figure out what is creating a large number of DOM nodes.
 There are 5 usual suspects:

 1. Badly coded plugins in your CMS.